rbtylee/live-installer/README.md

 # Live Installer

-A live installer for the Debian edition
+A live installer for the Debian edition.

+This is a modifcation of Linux Mint's Live Installer.

 ## Slideshow
 The Slideshow is located at usr/share/live-installer/slideshow/